 Is my roof right for solar?

-What is the best roof types to install solar on?
+What are the best roof types for solar install?

 Different roof types

 The most common roof types in New Mexico and Albuquerque include the following:

 - Clay Tiles

 Installing Solar Panels on Flat Roofs